TilerAlex/EvoTools/README.md

 Program can be run using 2 ways:

 1. Using executable file:
-    - Download and run `EvoTools.1.0.exe`
+    - Download and run `EvoTools.X.X.exe`

 2. Using compiled files:
     - Install [Python 3.12](https://www.python.org/downloads/release/python-3129/)
       - **Important**: During installation, make sure to check the option to "Add Python to PATH".
-    - Upack `EvoTools.1.0.zip` archive
+    - Upack `EvoTools.X.X.zip` archive
     - Run `start.bat` file
     - The program will start once all required libraries are installed for the first time